 By Li Na

 As a child, I often saw my parents having quarrels over household affairs and I was puzzled about that.
-As far as I was concerned these trifles were no big deal and that it was easy to pass if they tolerated each other.
-I couldn’t be like them when I grow up and get married in the future.
+As far as I was concerned these trifles were no big deal and did not have to be fought over.
+I could not be like them when I grow up and get married in the future.
 Husband and wife should love and tolerate each other.
 However, as I grew older, after experiencing the marriage personally, I truly felt that the chemistry between couples was not as so simple as I imagined.

-My husband and I fell in love at our will (in that age, most of the young’s marriage was arranged by their parents).
+My husband and I fell in love at our will (at that age, most of the youth’s marriage was arranged by their parents).
 However, my parents strongly opposed our marriage because my husband was born in a rural village, but he was the only person I wanted to marry.
 In consequence, I was turfed out of my home by my parents.
 After learning that, my husband comforted me with honeyed words and a solemn pledge of love, by which I was deeply moved to tears.
-Since then our married life began just like this.
+That was when our marriage began.

-In May of 2012, I fortunately accepted God’s work of the last days and also brought my husband before God two months later.
+In May of 2012, I fortunately accepted’s work of and also brought my husband before God two months later.
 One day, due to some household chores, a fighting occurred again for each of us aired our own views.
-When it was time foring meetings, I told everything to a sister about our disagreement.
+When it was time for meetings, I told a sister about our disagreement.
 She found a passage of for me, “Cruel, brutal mankind!
 The conniving and intrigue, the jostling with each other, the scramble for reputation and fortune, the mutual slaughter—when will it ever end?
 God has spoken hundreds of thousands of words, yet no one has come to their senses.
 They act for the sake of their families, and sons and daughters, for their careers, prospects, status, vanity, and money, for the sake of clothes, for food and the flesh…?
 How many do not act for the sake of their own interests?
 How many do not oppress and discriminate against others for the sake of maintaining their own status?” (“The Wicked Must Be Punished”).
 She fellowshiped with me, “God’s word has revealed the relationships between people.
-People’s hearts harassed by all sorts of satanic poisons and feudal thoughts for several thousand years, they are permeated with a variety of satanic poisons and live in Satan’s corruption, becoming arrogant and conceited, living for fame and gain, face, desire, and so forth.
-Therefore, people slaughter one another, fight continually and don’t have forbearance for each other.
+Our hearts are harassed by all sorts of satanic poisons and feudal thoughts for several thousand years, we are permeated with a variety of satanic poisons and live in Satan’s corruption, becoming arrogant and conceited, living for fame and gain, face, desire, and so forth.
+Therefore, we slaughter one another, fight continually and don’t have forbearance for each other.
 Couples are no exception.
-They dispute trivial matters endlessly, overwhelmed with distress and unable to extricate themselves.
-Today, that expresses the word is to purify and change the satanic corrupt disposition of people, so that they are no longer controlled by these satanic poisons, living out human likeness by the truth and being saved by God.
-So, Sister, do not be entangled by these trifles any more, otherwise you will live in deception of Satan, even be captured by Satan.
+They dispute trivial matters endlessly, and they are overwhelmed with distress and unable to extricate themselves.
+Today, that expresses the word is to purify and change the satanic corrupt disposition of us, so that we are no longer controlled by these satanic poisons, living out human likeness by the truth and being saved by God.
+So, sister, do not be entangled by these trifles anymore, otherwise you will live in the deception of Satan, even be captured by Satan.
 You ought to betray these poisons and treat your husband according to God’s word.”
-Through her fellowship, I came to understand: It is these poisons and viewpoints Satan instills into us that result in the bad relationship between my husband and me and bring estrangement and divergence to people, whom we are victims among.
+Through her fellowship, I came to understand: It is these poisons and viewpoints Satan instills into us that result in a bad relationship between my husband and me and bring estrangement and divergence to people, whom we are victims among.
 My husband is innocent.
 Being poisoned by the satanic viewpoints “A man lives for his face, and a tree lives for its bark,” “Being arrogant and conceited,” he felt disgraceful when I had quarrels with him and scolded him before others.
 Therefore, he had a grudge against me, fell out with me unceasingly and even beat me.
-While, I, living by arrogant and conceited nature as well, wanted him to surround me and listen to me in everything.
-When he was rude to me or spoke loudly, I, reluctant to show weakness, would oppose him.
+While I, living by arrogant and conceited nature, wanted him to surround me and listen to me in everything.
+When he was rude to me or spoke loudly, I was reluctant to show weakness, and would oppose him.
 Ultimately, we were separated from the other, and emotionally on the verge of collapse.
-Now, I knew the real culprit was Satan.
-For this reason, my hatred of him was removed and I wasn’t as angry as before.
-Accordingly, our relation eased little by little.
+Now I knew the real culprit was Satan.
+For this reason, my hatred of him was removed and I wasn’t as angry as I was before.
+Accordingly, our relations eased little by little.

 Once, in a meeting, I opened my heart to fellowship about my experience with my husband.
 I said, “Actually, it was not about you at all when we had an argument.
 I’ve been corrupted by Satan, having no human likeness.
-So arrogant am I that I always let you listen to me.
+I am so arrogant that I always make you listen to me.
 When you spoke loudly, my voice would be louder than yours.
 Recalling back, now I realize I really have no humanity.”
 Hearing my words, he told me sincerely, “In fact, I knew it was not your fault in many things.
 I don’t know we’ve been corrupted by Satan so deeply, lacking in reason, until wetoday.
-Sometimes I knew clearly that I was wrong, but I didn’t allow you to blame me, wanting to stifle you instead.
-I thought if I couldn’t stifle you, I would be put upon by you, so we always engaged in fights. …” I was surprised by such words he said, because he was very chauvinistic before.
+Sometimes I knew clearly that I was wrong, but I didn’t allow you to blame me.
+I thought if I couldn’t criticize you, I would be dominated by you, so we always engaged in fights. …” I was surprised by such words he said, because he was very chauvinistic before.
 He never admitted his mistakes, even if we quarreled and I left home for work.
-But, today, he set aside position and face and said sorry to me, which let me see the authority and power of God’s word and that only God’s word can change people.
+But, today, he set aside position and face and said sorry to me, which let me see the authority and power of God’s word and that only Almighty God’s word can change people.
 I said to him happily, “Now, we understand: The root cause for all suffering is Satan’s corruption, and we are the puppets and tools in its hand.
-We are deeply harmed in that we have no truth and discernment, living in the struggle between people and feeling powerless to change that.
-Whereas God doesn’t give up His salvation for us, never wishing to hear our wail when we suffer under Satan’s domain.
-He neither wants us to be trampled by Satan arbitrarily when we live in the world, nor wishes to see that we live by the corrupt satanic disposition, belong to Satan and fall into hell to suffer the permanent punishment, so God expresses the word to save man.
+We are deeply harmed in that we have no truth and discernment, living in the struggle between people and feeling powerless to change that, whereas God doesn’t give up His salvation for us, never wishing to hear our wail when we suffer under Satan’s domain.
+He neither wants us to be trampled by Satan arbitrarily when we live in the world, nor wishes to see that we live by the corrupt satanic disposition, belong to Satan and fall into hell to suffer the permanent punishment, so God expresses the word to save us.
 Without the leading and guidance of God’s word, we would not have a normal relationship and would harbor our secrets in our hearts, still living as strange bedfellows.
 What will our future be?
-I can’t even conceive of that.
-Only God loves man most, and only God can save man from the affliction and bondage of Satan.”
+I could not even conceive that.
+Only God loves us most, and only God can save us from the affliction and bondage of Satan.”
 My husband nodded after hearing my fellowship.

-Since believing in God, under the guidance of Him, my heart is wakened day by day from a long dead sleep, with the former painful years fading away. … Step by step, our relations have become more rapport and harmonious!
+Since believing in Almighty God, under the guidance of Him, my heart is wakened day by day from a long dead sleep, with the former painful years fading away. … Step by step, our relationship has become more rapport and harmonious!
 Though having expression of corruption, we can nevertheless open our hearts, respect and love each other, which is the result yielded by God’s word.
 Thank God for His love and salvation!
-May all the glory be to!
+May all the glory be to Almighty God!